 Enter all relocation benefits (cost to you as the employer less anything paid towards the cost by the employee), which are:

-not exempt (not listed in 480 expenses and benefits guide appendix 7)
+not exempt (not listed in booklet 480 - an expenses and benefits guide appendix 7)

 not paid by the ‘relevant day’ or which fail one of the other qualifying conditions.

-Read chapter 5 of the 480 expenses and benefits guide for further information
+Read chapter 5 of booklet 480 - an expenses and benefits guide for further information.

 If you have any difficulty valuing any benefits contact HMRC with details before you complete the form P11D.